reasonml/reason-react/docs/intro-example.md

 title: Intro Example
 ---

-Here's a small overview of the ReasonReact API.
-No worries if something doesn't make sense, the docs will cover everything.
+Here is a small overview of the ReasonReact API before we start.
+No worries if some of these are unfamiliar; the docs cover all of them.

 ## The component "Greeting"